Having a Working Holiday Visa in Australia

 Find Somewhere to Stay

-Your best bet for a first place to stay when you arrive in Australia is a hostel.
-In a hostel, you will meet plenty of other people also on a Working Holiday Visa, who you can connect with and get help from.
-The staff also meet so many people who are on a WHV, so they are a fountain of information when it comes to settling in.
-A lot of hostels will also have a noticeboard advertising jobs available in the area and they usually offer a discounted rate for long term stays.
-You may also be able to organise a free stay in exchange for some work around the hostel, just call around and ask if they’re looking for help at the moment.
-For Sydney we would recommend Wake Up hostel and for Brisbane, City Backpackers HQ.
+Firstly, your best bet for a place to stay when you arrive in Australia is a hostel.
+Due to a hostel being a great place to meet plenty of other people also on a Working Holiday Visa in Australia.
+Thus the perfect way to meet people to connect with and get help from!
+Also, the staff meet so many people who are on a WHV, so they are a fountain of information when it comes to settling in.
+Furthermore, a lot of hostels will also have a noticeboard advertising jobs available in the area.
+As well as that, hotels usually offer a discounted rate for long term stays.
+In addition, you may be able to organise a free stay in exchange for some work around the hostel.
+Just call around and ask if they’re looking for help at the moment.

-Once you’re more settled in and can see yourself living in one place for a little while, you can look into renting a room, which usually turns out cheaper than a hostel.
+Following this, once you’re more settled in and can see yourself living in one place, you can look for something more permanent.
+Thus you can look into renting a room, which usually turns out cheaper than a hostel.
 The best place to search for rooms available is Flatmates.
 Here you can enter in all your preferences, such as private room, private bathroom, your maximum price etc and it will show you all the options.
 From here you can just message any that you’re interested in to ask any questions or to arrange a viewing.

 After this, you should be well and truly settled in and ready to have the year or two (or three now!) of your life.
 Next step is just to learn the lingo and how to surf!